phortx/rails-use-case/README.md

 equivalent to `step { ... }` but with a given name.
 An existing method `foo` will not be called in this case but rather the block be executed.

+There are also two special steps: `success` and `failure`.
+Both will end the step chain immediately. `success` will end the use case successfully (like there would be no more steps).
+And `failure` respectively will end the use case with a error.
+You should pass the error message via `message:` option.

 The UseCase should assign the main record to `@record`.
 Calling save! without argument will try to save that record or raises an exception.
 Also the `@record` will automatically passed into the outcome.